-If you’re in the market for a new laptop, you’ve come to the right place.
+Finding the right laptop for your lifestyle is hard work.
+If you’re feeling overwhelmed, don’t sweat it.
 Whether you’re on the hunt for a ludicrously fast gaming rig or a featherlight 2-in-1, we put together a list of the best laptop deals available right now.
 In addition to covering various price points and features, we’ve also included a shopping advice section at the end of the article.
 Happy shopping!

 For more laptop options, check out our roundup of the best laptops.